huanguan1978/web3/README.rst

 WEB3
 ====

-web3 is a microframework for Python3 based on WSGI2
+.. web3 is a microframework for Python3 based on WSGI2

+`web3 <https://github.com/huanguan1978/web3>`_ is a microframework for Python3 based on `wsgi2 <http://www.python.org/dev/peps/pep-0444/>`_

 Give It a Try
 -------------